DhairyaPal6099/phytoplankton-air-systems/system/ceng355report.md

 ## Declaration of Joint Authorship
 [^1]

-I, Dhairya Pal, confirm that this breakdown of authorship represents my contribution to the work submitted for assessment and my contribution is my own work and is expressed in my own words.
-Any uses made within the Technology Report of the works of any other author, separate to the work group, in any form (ideas, equations, figures, texts, tables, programs), are properly acknowledged at the point of use.
-A list of the references used is included.
+I, Dhairya Pal, confirm that the portion of this Technology Report attributed to me represents my own work and is expressed in my own words.
+I contributed to both the mobile application and the hardware development, including sensor integration, PCB assembly, wiring, and the physical enclosure.
+I also contributed with testing, debugging, and the integration of the software with the hardware to ensure the system operated reliably.
+Any material taken from other authors - including ideas, equations, figures, text, tables, or code - has been properly acknowledged and referenced.

-I, Dharmik Shah, confirm that this breakdown of authorship represents my contribution to the work submitted for assessment and my contribution is my own work and is expressed in my own words.
-Any uses made within the Technology Report of the works of any other author, separate to the work group, in any form (ideas, equations, figures, texts, tables, programs), are properly acknowledged at the point of use.
-A list of the references used is included.
+I, Dharmik Shah, confirm that the portion of this Technology Report attributed to me represents my own work and is expressed in my own words.
+I majorly contributed to the mobile application and cloud integration using Firebase, including real-time data syncing, database structure design, and communication between the hardware and the application.
+In addition, I assisted with hardware setup and troubleshooting to support seamless integration of the system.
+Any material taken from other authors has been properly acknowledged and referenced.

-I, Julian Aldrich Imperial, confirm that this breakdown of authorship represents my contribution to the work submitted for assessment and my contribution is my own work and is expressed in my own words.
-Any uses made within the Technology Report of the works of any other author, separate to the work group, in any form (ideas, equations, figures, texts, tables, programs), are properly acknowledged at the point of use.
-A list of the references used is included.
+I, Julian Aldrich Imperial, confirm that the portion of this Technology Report attributed to me represents my own work and is expressed in my own words.
+I contributed to the mobile application and assisted with hardware assembly, sensor testing, and system verification.
+I also helped document the hardware procedures and supported the integration of the sensors with the Raspberry Pi during testing.
+Any material taken from other authors has been properly acknowledged and referenced.

-I, Sanskriti Mansotra, confirm that this breakdown of authorship represents my contribution to the work submitted for assessment and my contribution is my own work and is expressed in my own words.
-Any uses made within the Technology Report of the works of any other author, separate to the work group, in any form (ideas, equations, figures, texts, tables, programs), are properly acknowledged at the point of use.
-A list of the references used is included.
+I, Sanskriti Mansotra, confirm that the portion of this Technology Report attributed to me represents my own work and is expressed in my own words.
+I contributed to the mobile application and background research and the preparation of written documentation, supporting the writing and review process to ensure clarity and completeness in the final report.
+Any material taken from other authors has been properly acknowledged and referenced.

 [^1]: Technology Report Guidelines.
 OACETT, Revised September 2022.
 Available at: https://www.oacett.org/getmedia/5ad707d7-f472-4b24-a7fe-f34e270b0c41/2022_TR_Guidelines_-_Updated_Version_-_Sept_2022.pdf
 ## Proposal/Project Specifications